-Yes, absolutely, why not.
-Here’s the proof of my Google Search Console’s report for organic traffic statistics that demonstrates how images on Pitiya.com received a lot of impressions and clicks from image search.
+Yes, absolutely.
+Why not?
+Here’s the proof of my Google Search Console’s report for organic traffic statistics that demonstrates how images on Pitiya.com received a lot of impressions and clicks from image searches.

-There are a few parameters currently that cause to where your images rank on search engines (even in the first page too).
+There are a few parameters currently that cause where your images rank on search engines (even on the first page too).
 They are;

 - Image File Name